Kobzol/rust-delegate/README.md

 you save a few lines of typing, you are making your intent more clear to your readers as well.

-The macro support all the usual syntatic elements that are valid around method declarations, such as (doc) comments, attributes, `pub` modifiers, generics, lifetimes, return type and where clauses.
+The macro support all the usual syntactic elements that are valid around method declarations, such as (doc) comments, attributes, `pub` modifiers, generics, lifetimes, return type and where clauses.
 The only difference is that instead of providing a block for the method body, you simply end it with a `;` after